What is the multiple response question in DigiExam?

 The examples below are based on the question in figure 1.

-Example 1: Student 1 selects Physics and Chemistry and awarded 2 points
+- Example 1: Student 1 selects Physics and Chemistry = 2 points

-Example 2: Student 2 selects Physics and Literature and awarded 0 points
+- Example 2: Student 2 selects Physics and Literature = 0 points

-Example 3: Student 3 selects Literature and Medicine and awarded 0 points
+- Example 3: Student 3 selects Literature and Medicine = 0 points

-Example 4: Student 4 selects Physics and awarded 0 points
+- Example 4: Student 4 selects Physics = 0 points

 Right Minus Wrong